Mandaris-LLC/react-native-navigation-full-circle/README.md

 # React Native Navigation

-App-wide support for 100% native navigation with potential isolation support.
-For iOS, this package is a wrapper around [react-native-controllers](https://github.com/wix/react-native-controllers) which provides a simplified more abstract API.
-This abstract API will be unified with the Android solution which is still work in progress.
+App-wide support for 100% native navigation with an easy cross-platform interface.
+For iOS, this package is a wrapper around [react-native-controllers](https://github.com/wix/react-native-controllers), but provides a simplified more abstract API over it.
+This abstract API will be unified with the Android solution which is currently work in progress.

 ## Overview